Amorano/Jovimetrix/README.md

 The [STREAM READER📺](https://github.com/Amorano/Jovimetrix/wiki/DEVICE#-stream-reader) is able to load media from local media, web media dna also system devices such as (virtual) web cameras and monitors.
 By default, the scan for web cameras is off.

-If you wish to engage the auto-scan on ComfyUI statrt-up, set the JOV_SCAN_DEVICES variable to 1 or True.
+If you wish to engage the auto-scan on ComfyUI start-up, set the JOV_SCAN_DEVICES variable to 1 or True.

 JOV_SCAN_DEVICES=1